 Option 2 Update

 CSUN now has a new Criminology and Justice Studies Department as of fall of 2017.
 Students who are currently Option 2 Sociology students may elect to complete their degree in Sociology or transfer to the new CJS department and complete their degree.
 The Sociology Department will not accept new Option 2 applicants as of fall 2017.

 New freshmen students entering in Fall of 2017 can seek to declare the CJS major once they are here at CSUN in the fall.

-New transfer students entering in the Fall of 2017 with a verified Associate Degree for Transfer (ADT) in Sociology or Administration of Justice will be allowed to change their major to CJS in Fall 2017.
+New transfer students entering in the Fall of 2017 with an Associate Degree for Transfer (ADT) in Sociology or Administration of Justice will be allowed to change their major to CJS after the degree is verified.

 New transfer students entering in the Fall of 2017 without an ADT in Sociology or Administration of Justice will not be allowed to declare CJS as a major.
 At this time, the policy applies to Spring 2018 but may be reconsidered.
 Please contact the Department of Criminology and Justice Studies or EOP advisors for the most updated rules that apply to Spring 2018.